Changing The African Narrative: Why free movement of labour and capital is a perfect start for a New Africa

 For Ghanaian, the joy is in two-fold.
 Not only are Ghanaian celebrating the operationalisation of AfCFTA, but also Ghana won the bid to host the secretariat of the arguably, the most significant attempt in history to bring Africa closer to itself through trade.
 The ramification effects on the economy of Ghana are anticipated to be extraordinary as we formalise the economy to take advantage of the free zone.
 New jobs will be created, economic growth will improve, and also it will put Ghana back on the map of Africa.
 This is the first time, Ghana will host a continental level institution, despite its pioneering role in the liberation struggle of Africa.

 The AfCFTA is the world’s largest free trade area covering 55 countries with a population of circa 1.2 billion and a Gross Domestic Product (GDP) of $3.0 trillion (5 percent of global GDP).
 In terms of trade volumes, AfCFTA is not the biggest in the world.
 The elsewhere Trans-Pacific Partnership (TPP) which cover twelve (12) countries from different continents with a population of 800 million, was envisioned to be the largest trade deal ever.
 The TPP had combined GPD of 40 percent ($28.0 trillion of global GDP).
 Following the withdrawal of the US from the pact in 2017, the TPP morphed into the Comprehensive and Progressive Trans-Pacific Partnership (CCTPP) with a global GDP share of 13.3 percent ($10.6 trillion) for a population of 500 million.
-The European Free Trade Association (EFTA) of the EU and the North America Free Trade Agreement (NAFTA) are other equally important free arrangements.
+(Zolpidem online) The European Free Trade Association (EFTA) of the EU and the North America Free Trade Agreement (NAFTA) are other equally important free arrangements.

 The AfCFTA is expected to lead to total elimination of tariffs and non-tariffs (often country-specific) hurdles in intra-regional trade and bolster trade among Africans from the current low of 16 percent to over 60 percent by 2022 and also increase Africa’s share of global trade.
 It is expected to spur Africa to a greater height and also boost innovation and competition on the continent.
 Welfare gains from cutting back tariffs in intra-African trade are projected to be about $3.6 billion annually.
 To achieve this feat, however, require the full operation of free movement of labour and capital with the ultimate goal of creating a truly functioning Continental Customs Union in no distance future.
 It also requires putting in place measures that enhance harmonisation and coordination of trade liberalisation regimes in the various countries.
 These painstaking measures are expected to impact the macroeconomic developments as well as wealth re/distribution of the continent.
 In many instances, the effects of AfCFTA will be positive, especially for the most diversified nations where infrastructure and logistics deficits are minimal.